GarrettKucinski/lost-in-transpilation/content/blog/object-oriented-js/index.md

 Except it’s not.

-What you see above is a hacky workaround and a leaky abstraction at best, both meant to *simulate classical inheritance patterns*.
+The above is sort of a hacky workaround and a leaky abstraction at best, both meant to *simulate classical inheritance patterns*.

-Does it make use of the prototype?
-Sure it does… it sets the prototype, and will do what’s it’s meant to.
-But it’s hardly the best or most efficient way and is not idiomatic JavaScript.
+While it make use of the prototype and will do the thing it's meant to do, it’s hardly the best or most efficient way and is not actually idiomatic JavaScript.

-A lot of developers coming to JavaScript from other languages are incensed that this little upstart language dares to buck the tried and true tradition of classical inheritance models.
-As such, things like the above get jammed into the spec whether they make sense or not.

 ## A more desirable Object…

-A lot of developers coming to JavaScript from other languages are incensed that this little upstart language dares to buck the tried and true tradition of classical inheritance models.
-As such, things like the above get jammed into the spec whether they make sense or not.